kayne10/PersonalFreelanceSite/README.md

 # PersonalFreelanceSite

-Website and RESTful API with Node / Express / Mongo Stack
+Personal website that includes my code portfolio and photography gallery...

+#### Hosted on Digital Ocean droplet
 <a href="http://troykaynedesignandphoto.com">View Site Here</a>

-#### Hosted on the Free Tier of Amazon Web Services